adamchainz/django-htmx/docs/middleware.rst

       The absolute-path form of ``current_url``, that is the URL without scheme or netloc, or ``None`` for non-htmx requests.

       This value will also be ``None`` if the scheme and netloc do not match the request.
-      The could happen if the request is cross-origin, or if Django is not configured correctly.
+      This could happen if the request is cross-origin, or if Django is not configured correctly.

       For example: